boots-coder/SSJE/README.md

 the original code just like shit ! here are some notes !

-- all pip install (suggest conda install replaced)
+- all pip install (suggest replaced by conda install )
 - all tools should be latest ignoring the fucking requirements and ablove all
 - run the test.py in trainer first
 - use python == 11